midtown-ai/www/docs/glossary/a.md

  ![type:video](https://www.youtube.com/embed/hfMk-kjRv4c)

+/// warning | Warning ...

- :warning: Note that for multi-layer neural networks that use of an activation function at each layer, the [backpropagation] computation leads to loss of information (forward for input and backward for weight computation) which is known as the [vanishing gradient problem].
+for multi-layer neural networks that use of an activation function at each layer, the [backpropagation] computation leads to loss of information (forward for input and backward for weight computation) which is known as the [vanishing gradient problem].
+///

  See also [A], [Batch Normalization], [Exploding Gradient Problem], [Gradient Descent Algorithm], [Loss Function]